j-dabrowski/GitBounty_25/README.md

 `make deploy ARGS="--network sepolia"`
 ```

-Register the contract address in a new Chainlink Automation Upkeep
+Register the contract address in a new Chainlink Automation Upkeep.

 Register the contract address as a consumer of the Chainlink Functions subscription